smoumita19/allplat/README.md

-This is a website for a Company named Allplat Industry Pvt.
+This is a informative website for a Company named Allplat Industry Pvt.
 Ltd.